China and slow growth may keep the punchbowl brimming

 But could it be that China won’t be alone in blinking at signs of economic weakness?

 The ECB ended its three-year-long stimulus program at the end of last year.
 The Fed has been rolling $50 billion worth of bonds off its balance sheets every month since October.
+(Central bank liquidity: tmsnrt.rs/2SI1HCx)

 But investors — and possibly central bankers — are growing worried about signs of economic slowdown, particularly in China but also in the United States and the euro zone, sending most equity markets into the red.